tc39/proposal-temporal/docs/duration.md

 Since `Temporal.Duration` objects are immutable, use this method instead of modifying one.

-The `disambiguation` option specifies what to do with out-of-range or overly large values.
+The `overflow` option specifies what to do with out-of-range or overly large values.
 All non-zero properties of `durationLike` must have the same sign, and they must additionally have the same sign as the non-zero properties of `duration`, unless they override all of these non-zero properties.
 If a property of `durationLike` is infinity, then constrain mode will clamp it to `Number.MAX_VALUE`.
 Reject and balance modes will throw a `RangeError` in that case.